cyberark/conjur/design/authenticators_health_api.md

 1. The Conjur operator configures the Authenticators according to the docs
     1. We might have several authenticators configured
 1. The operator runs the Healthcheck request: `GET /authenticators/health`
-1. The operator gets a response with code 200 (more info [here](authenticators_health_api.md#response-code-for-unhealthy-authenticators)) and with the following body:
+1. The operator gets a response:
-    1. In case all the authenticators are healthy:
+    1. In case all the authenticators are healthy, a response with code 200 and the following body:

         ```
         {